+Page No

 1) Introduction 4

 2) Responsibilities 4

 3) CLF Safety Procedures 5

-4) General RAL Safety Fire, Site Emergency, Injury or Illness, First Aid, Accident or Dangerous Occurrence Reporting, Risk Assessments, Permits to work, Personal Protective Equipment (PPE) 6
+4) General RAL Safety Fire, Fire Safety Basics, Injury or Illness, First Aid, Accident or Dangerous Occurrence Reporting, Risk Assessments, Permits to work, Personal Protective Equipment (PPE) Work Equipment, Fire Assembly Points on Site 6

 5) Area Managers and Safety Co-ordinators 10

 6) Building Wardens 11

 7) Laser Radiation Safety 12

 8) Electrical Safety 13

 9) Control of Substances Hazardous to Health (COSHH) inc. Bio-COSHH Safety 14

 10) Ionising Radiation Safety 16

 11) Safety in the use of Hazardous and High Pressure Gases 17

-12) Safety in relation to Manual Handling and use of Lifting Equipment 18
+12) Safety in relation to Manual Handling and use of Lifting Equipment 17

-13) Safety in the use of Machine Tools 19
+13) Safety in the use of Machine Tools 18

 14) Safe Use of Cryogenic Materials 19

 15) Safety with regard to Hot Working 19

 16) Safety in using Display Screen Equipment 19

-17) Safety with regard to Apparatus left Working Unattended 20
+17) Safety with regard to Apparatus left Working Unattended 19

 18) Safety in relation to Working Alone 20

 19) Safety in relation to Working Long Hours 20

 20) Safety with regard to Young Persons 20

 21) Safety with regard to Building Alterations 20

 22) Safety with regard to Contractors 21

 23) Safety with regard to Noise 21

 24) Safety with regard to New or Expectant Mothers 22

 25) Safety with regard to Working at Height 22

 26) Safety with regard to Travel 22

 27) Safety with regard to Local Exhaust Ventilation systems (LEV) 23

 28) Safety with regard to Work in Confined Spaces 23

 29) Safety with regard to Access and Vacuum Operations of the TAP Interaction and Compression Chambers 23

 30) Safety Training 23

 31) Safety with regard to Magnetic Fields 24

-32) Waste 24
+32) Safety with regard to Waste 24

-33) Legionella 24
+33) Safety with regard to Legionella 24

 34) Pollution 25

+35) Control of Chemicals 25

 Append lix 1 - List of Legislation, Codes, Notices and standards etc. 26

 Append lix 2 - CLF Incident/Emergency Response Plan 28

+Append lix 3 - How SHE is managed in a matrix management structure 29